Denny Matthews: Broadcast career

 Since the retirement of the Los Angeles Dodgers' longtime English-language announcer Vin Scully and Spanish-language broadcaster Jaime Jarrín (who called that team's games from 1950–2016 and 1959–2022 respectively), Matthews' tenure with the Royals is the longest continuous tenure with one team among active Major League Baseball announcers.
 In January 2015, Matthews signed a contract extension which kept him calling Royals games through his and the team's 50th season in 2018.
-He signed a new contract in 2018 and continues to call games as of the 2025 season.
+He signed a new contract in 2018 and continues to call games as of the 2026 season.

 Awards

 Matthews was inducted into the Royals Hall of Fame in 2004 and the Missouri Sports Hall of Fame in 2005.
 He was presented with the Ford C. Frick Award by the National Baseball Hall of Fame in 2007.

-Personal Life
+Personal life

-On November 15, 2025, Matthews married his longtime partner Amy at Kauffman Stadium.
+On November 15, 2025, Matthews married his girlfriend of 17 years, Amy at Kauffman Stadium.
 The bride and groom wore Royals jerseys.
+The marriage is the first for both.